aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 2. `ServiceDiscoveryStack` - provisions the 2 ALBs used by `frontend` and `backend-v1` and the CloudMap service used by `backend-v2`.
 3. `MeshStack` - provisions the different mesh components like the frontend and backend virtual nodes, virtual router and the backend virtual service.
 4. `ECSServicesStack` - this stack provisions the 3 Fargate services using a custom construct `AppMeshFargateService` which encapsulates the application container, Envoy sidecar/proxy and the Xray container into a single construct allowing us to easily spin up different 'meshified' Fargate Services.

+Three more constructs - `EnvoySidecar`, `XrayContainer` and `ApplicationContainer` bundle the common container options used by these Fargate services.

 <p align="center">
   <img width="600" height="350" src="assets/stacks.jpg">